guillaumelobet/impact_cv/readme.md

 	cpan Try::Tiny
 	cpan XML::Simple

-Before running the PErl file, do not forget to edit you profile link (line 17).
+Before running the Perl file, do not forget to edit you profile link (line 17).

+The Perl script create a bib file (impactbib.bib), used by LaTeX to generate the CV.

 ## LaTeX script